Check your health needs

 - optional: proof of COVID-19 vaccination.
 You are not required to be vaccinated to enter New Zealand, but check the vaccination requirements of your airline and any countries that you are transiting.

 Not all medications available overseas are available here in New Zealand, so it is important that you consider this before you travel.
 When you arrive, please make an appointment to see a GP as soon as possible to ensure you can continue to take your medication in New Zealand.
 Some medication has restrictions, or may not be available in New Zealand, and you may need to make a plan to either import or change your medication.

 Bringing or importing controlled medicines into New Zealand

 No more than 3 months supply can be imported.
 Before leaving your home country, we recommend contacting Medicines Control to find out how your medicine is classified by New Zealand Health authorities.
-You can find out more information here.
+You can find out more information on the Medsafe website.
 For further information, please email Medicines Control.

 To protect yourself from preventable illness while you are studying, make sure you get fully immunised before you travel to New Zealand for:

 - meningococcal ACWY

 - varicella (chicken pox) immunisation is also recommended.

 If you cannot get immunised before you arrive, you can arrange this at Student Health, ideally before your classes start.
 There will be a cost for the meningococcal ACWY, pertussis, and varicella immunisations.
 The measles, mumps, and rubella (MMR) immunisation is free.